What is SSL, and why is it so important?

 Domain Validation (DV) is a validation process that verifies the applicant has complete control over the domain they are applying for.

-It usually involves confirming ownership by sending an email or document to the administrative contact listed in the domain’s WHOIS record.
+It usually involves confirming ownership by sending an email or document to the administrative contact in the domain’s WHOIS record.

 Options for domain validation include: